 That’s up to you.
-Accidental damage cover is an optional extra that you can add onto your home insurance policy.
+Accidental damage cover is an optional extra you can add to your home insurance policy.
 You may prefer to cover the cost of any accidents or breakages yourself.
 However, if you can’t do that, it’s worth considering the benefits.

 The benefits of accidental damage insurance

 As accidental damage cover gives you more comprehensive insurance, it offers peace of mind.
 This increased protection means the overall cost of your home premium will increase.
 The price you pay will depend on your particular circumstances and the level of cover you choose.